codingvillage/callisto/README.md

+Show more
+Sep 28
 # Easy and fast WebSockets and [Node.js] MVC framework for single page applications.
-Callisto is not one of these framework that gets in your way or tells you how to write your code.
-Think of it more as a helper than a traditional framework.
-The two main goals or Callisto are to be fast and simple.
-With virtually zero learning curve, it allows you to write application the MVC way, without imposing too many restrictions.
+The two main goals for Callisto are to be fast and simple.
+With virtually zero learning curve, it allows you to write MVC applications, without imposing too many restrictions.
 It also allows you to:
-- Run an https/https web server
+- Run an http/https web server
 - Run a [ws] websocket server on the same port
 - Define backend controllers without any configuration
 - Call APIs asynchronously using websockets